Nenniana/MLA-Helper/README.md

 This custom package includes all elements within MLA-Helper, except dependencies, which must be installed alongside the package by the user.

 ### General Setup
-_1. Install package and dependencies.__
+1. Install package and dependencies.
-_2. Install the 'MLA-Helper-Visualization' layer:
+2. Install the 'MLA-Helper-Visualization' layer:
-__1. Click on any scene component.
+   1. Click on any scene component.
-__2. Click on the 'Layer' dropdown.
+   2. Click on the 'Layer' dropdown.
-__3. Select 'Add Layer...'
+   3. Select 'Add Layer...'
-__4. Add 'MLA-Helper-Visualization' as layer 31.
+   4. Add 'MLA-Helper-Visualization' as layer 31.
-_3. Remove layer 31 from all camera culling masks in the original project.
+3. Remove layer 31 from all camera culling masks in the original project.

 ### Use - New ML-Agents Project
-- Follow 'General Setup' instructions.
+1. Follow the 'General Setup' instructions.
-- Create a new agent script that inherits from the MLAHelperAgent class.
+2. Create a new agent script that inherits from the MLAHelperAgent class.
-- Fill in the desired Vector Observation Space Size and all Discrete Branches for the agent's Behavior Parameters in the editor.
+3. Fill in the desired Vector Observation Space Size and all Discrete Branches for the agent's Behavior Parameters in the editor.
-- Open the MLA-Helper Central Hub by clicking on MLA-Helper in the Unity Menu.
+4. Open the MLA-Helper Central Hub by clicking on MLA-Helper in the Unity Menu.
-- Supply the MLAHelperAgent in the 'Input ML-Agents agent,' whereafter all information will be loaded.
+5. Supply the MLAHelperAgent in the 'Input ML-Agents agent,' whereafter all information will be loaded.
-- Follow 'Observations and Action Masks for a loaded model' instructions.
+6. Follow the 'Observations and Action Masks for a loaded model' instructions.
-- Follow 'Hookup Observations and Action Masks to project' instructions.
+7. Follow the 'Hookup Observations and Action Masks to project' instructions.
-- Once the Model has been trained, open the Central Hub, ensure all information is loaded correctly, and click 'Deploy MLA-Helper in Current Scene.'
+8. Once the Model has been trained, open the Central Hub, ensure all information is loaded correctly, and click 'Deploy MLA-Helper in Current Scene.'

 ### Use - Existing ML-Agents Project
-- Follow 'General Setup' instructions.
+1. Follow the 'General Setup' instructions.
-- Ensure that any ML-Agents agent inherits from MLAHelperAgent instead of the Agent class (MLA-Helper works with only one agent at a time).
+2. Ensure that any ML-Agents agent inherits from MLAHelperAgent instead of the Agent class (MLA-Helper works with only one agent at a time).
-- Fill in the Model, Vector Observation Space Size, and all Discrete Branches for the agent's Behavior Parameters.
+3. Fill in the Model, Vector Observation Space Size, and all Discrete Branches for the agent's Behavior Parameters.
-- Open the MLA-Helper Central Hub by clicking on MLA-Helper in the Unity Menu.
+4. Open the MLA-Helper Central Hub by clicking on MLA-Helper in the Unity Menu.
-- Supply the MLAHelperAgent in the 'Input ML-Agents agent,' whereafter all information will be loaded.
+5. Supply the MLAHelperAgent in the 'Input ML-Agents agent,' whereafter all information will be loaded.
-- Follow 'Observations and Action Masks for a loaded model' instructions.
+6. Follow the 'Observations and Action Masks for a loaded model' instructions.
-- Click 'Deploy MLA-Helper in Current Scene.'
+7. Click 'Deploy MLA-Helper in Current Scene.'
-- Follow 'Hookup Observations and Action Masks to project' instructions.
+8. Follow 'Hookup Observations and Action Masks to project' instructions.

 ### Observations and Action Masks for a loaded model
-- Fill out Observations and Action Masks:
+1. Fill out Observations and Action Masks:
-  - Action Masks:
+   1. Action Masks:
-    - The action mask collection will be filled with the required action masks for the loaded model, as well as their branch and index.
+      1. The action mask collection will be filled with the required action masks for the loaded model, as well as their branch and index.
-    - It is recommended to give every action mask a descriptive name, as it will help identify actions chosen for the agent.
+      2. It is recommended to give every action mask a descriptive name, as it will help identify actions chosen for the agent.
-    - Click 'Create All Uninitialized Action Masks' to create action masks for all values.
+      3. Click 'Create All Uninitialized Action Masks' to create action masks for all values.
-  - Observations:
+   2. Observations:
-    - Fill the observation collection with all needed observations.
+      1. Fill the observation collection with all needed observations.
 MLA-Helper will inform you of how many are needed in relation to the loaded model.
-    - It is recommended to give every observation a descriptive name, as it will help identify each observation during runtime.
+      2. It is recommended to give every observation a descriptive name, as it will help identify each observation during runtime.
-    - Click 'Generate Reference' to create each new observation.
+      3. Click 'Generate Reference' to create each new observation.

 ### Hookup Observations and Action Masks to project
-- Add observation references to existing scripts and attach previously created referenced observations hereto in the inspector.
+1. Add observation references to existing scripts and attach previously created referenced observations hereto in the inspector.
-- Add action mask references to existing scripts and attach previously created referenced action masks hereto in the inspector.
+2. Add action mask references to existing scripts and attach previously created referenced action masks hereto in the inspector.
-- Set whether to use constant or dynamic information for each reference.
+3. Set whether to use constant or dynamic information for each reference.